-Conservation International’s Statement on the President’s FY2018 Budget Request
+Conservation International’s Statement on the President’s FY2019 Budget Request

 ARLINGTON, Va.
-(May 24, 2017) – The following is a statement by Peter Seligmann, Conservation International’s co-founder, chairman and CEO, on the President’s FY2018 Budget Request, which would dramatically reduce funding for cost-effective U.S. foreign assistance.
+(Feb.
+14, 2018) – The following is a statement by Dr. M. Sanjayan, Conservation International’s CEO, on the President’s FY2019 Budget Request, which would dramatically reduce funding for cost-effective U.S. foreign assistance.

 “There is a direct connection between the protection of nature’s assets and America’s economic and national security interests.
-In flashpoints around the world, the depletion of natural resources such as food and fresh water contributes to instability, conflict, migration, radicalization, and in the worst case, failed states.
+The depletion of natural resources such as food and fresh water contributes to instability, conflict, migration, radicalization, and in the worst case, failed states.

 “The risks to America’s national and economic security from resource scarcity and wildlife crime are increasingly clear.
-Strategic investments in international conservation promote effective foreign policy that can mitigate the drivers of violent extremism and transnational organized crime.
+Strategic investments in international conservation promote effective foreign policy and leverage public-private partnerships that can mitigate the drivers of violent extremism and transnational organized crime.
 As nature’s ability to provide essential services becomes further tested, continued U.S. leadership on international conservation funding is essential.

 About Conservation International